 How BECE questions are set

 BECE questions are set with two papers, Paper 1 and Paper 2, both of which must be taken.
-The Papers will be combined and taken at one sitting.
-The paper will consist of 40 multiple choice objective questions covering lexis, structure and comprehension, all of which must be answered in one hour for 40 marks.
+The Papers will be combined and taken in one sitting.
+The paper will consist of 40 multiple-choice objective questions covering lexis, structure, and comprehension, all of which must be answered in one hour for 40 marks.

 How BECE Placement is done